 Since 1992, Lake Superior Youth Chorus (LSYC) has been providing exceptional choral music training for the youth of the Twin Ports area.
 Previously, sponsored by Hermantown Community Education, the Lake Superior Youth Chorus was established in 1992 as the Hermantown Youth Chorus.
 In 1998, the name was changed to better reflect the many communities served by the organization.
 In 2005, LSYC was incorporated as a non-profit organization.

-LSYC has three resident choirs (Choristers, Concert Choir, and Cantemus) and several outreach programs for students in grades 3-10 from the greater Duluth area.
+LSYC has five resident choirs (Cadenza, Choristers, Concert Choir, Camerata, and Cantemus) and several outreach programs for students in grades K-11 from the greater Duluth area.

 Performance opportunities for singers are many and varied, including three major concerts and other performances scheduled as opportunities arise.
 LSYC has performed on The Morning Program of Minnesota Public Radio and at state and regional conventions of the Music Educators National Conference.
 LSYC has collaborated with the Duluth Superior Symphony Orchestra, Minnesota Opera, University of Minnesota Duluth Opera Studio and Vocal Jazz, Northland Opera Theater, Lake Superior Chamber Orchestra, Arrowhead Chorale, University of Wisconsin Superior Concert Choir, StrikePoint handbell ensemble, and children's choirs from the US and Canada.